zhangyancoder/git_notes/README.md

 ***
 When a doctor doctors another doctor, does he doctor the doctored doctor the way the doctored doctor wants to be doctored?
 ***
+Not everybody could sail the ocean, but still we could share this dream.
+***
+The last thing you want is to look back on your life and wonder if only.
+***
+City lights shine on the harbour.
+Night has fallen down.
+Through the darkness, and the shadow, I will still go.
+Long long journey, through the darkness.
+Long long way to go.
+***
+World is a fine place and worth fighting for.
+I agree with the second part.
+***